Rahm back at world number one after California win

 "That was a tough week and a tough Sunday," Rahm told CBS.

-"Beating Seve, I know he didn't play full time on the PGA Tour and I know five of those wins are majors, but still, to reach that milestone of double -igit wins is pretty incredible.
+"Beating Seve, I know he didn't play full time on the PGA Tour and I know five of those wins are majors, but still, to reach that milestone of double digit wins is pretty incredible.

 "And to do it at a golf course with this legacy, this history and hosted by the man himself, Tiger Woods, it's a true honour."